 Nara besides being the name of a famous Japanese city where you can find deer.
 It is also a conditional that can be translated as:

-The form nara [なら] is also used to emphasize what comes before.
-The negative form naranai [ならない] can be translated as: one must not; should not; cannot;
+The form nara [なら] also serves to emphasize what comes before.
+The negative form naranai [ならない] can be translated as: should not; must not; cannot;

 There is also the demonstrative adjective "sorenara" [それなら] which can be translated as: If so, if that's the case, or then.